MarioRuiz/slack-smart-bot/README.md

 [![SmartBot ChatGPT Share Sessions](https://img.youtube.com/vi/Mnve3tnEd-8/0.jpg)](https://www.youtube.com/watch?v=Mnve3tnEd-8)

 You can also use ChatGPT when creating REPLs.
 During the REPL session you can ask *ChatGPT* about the code or any other question.
 Just start the message with `?` and the Smart Bot will ask ChatGPT and will post the answer.
 Example: `?
 How to create a new customer?`.
 If you send just the question mark without a prompt then ChatGPT will suggest next code line.
 Example: `?`
+To send the results of a *SmartBot command* as input for a *ChatGPT* session, use `COMMAND ??
+PROMPT`.
+Example: `bot help ?? how can I use the time off commands`.
+If you are on a thread you can send more SmartBot commands to the same session by using `COMMAND ??
+PROMPT`.

 #### Image Generation